-- 1. Open the doors and visually check the gasket in the door frame for deterioration.
+- Open the door and visually check the gasket in the door frame for deterioration.
 If the gasket is frayed, obviously worn, or in apparent need of replacement, go to step 1 of Gasket Replacement Instructions and determine how to replace the gaskets. - 2.
-The gasket that seals the glass or cast insert in the door(s) does not need replacing unless the glass or cast is removed.
+The gasket that seals the glass or cast insert in the door does not need replacing unless the glass or cast is removed.
 However, on a new unit, the gaskets will compact after several firings.
-To assure that there is no air being drawn around the glass or cast insert, tighten the glass/cast mounting screws to snug (but not too tight) fit.
-CAUTION Do not overtighten these screws or you may run the risk of glass breakage. - 3.
-Grasp the door handle(s) right (and left) and push in and out alternately checking that the door(s) are adjusted properly and do not move in and out.
-If one (or both) door(s) are not tight, you can correct this by taking a hammer and hitting the door catch, bending it back toward the heater.
-Continue adjusting the catch until door(s) are tight.
+To assure that there is no air being drawn around the glass, tighten the glass mounting screws to a snug (but not too tight) fit.
+CAUTION Do not overlighten these screws or you may run the risk of glass breakage. - 3.
+Grasp the door handle and push in and out alternately checking that the door is adjusted properly and does not move in and out.
+If the door is not tight, you can correct this by taking a hammer and hitting the door catch, bending it back toward the heater.
+Continue adjusting the catch until door is tight. - 4.
+To verify that the door seals properly, use a dollar bill and insert between the door and the unit as indicated in illustration #1.
+Close and latch the door.
+Try pulling the dollar bill out of the sealing area.
+If the dollar bill comes out without very much resistance, the gasket needs to be replaced or reinstalled, or the latch needs to be adjusted.
+Check all gasket seal contact areas for proper fit.